Biometric device: Immigration

 As the demand for air travel grows and more people travel, modern-day airports have to implement technology in such a way that there are no long queues.
 Biometrics are being implemented in more and more airports as they enable quick recognition of passengers and hence lead to lower volume of people standing in queues.
 One such example is of the Dubai International Airport which plans to make immigration counters a relic of the past as they implement IRIS on the move technology (IOM) which should help the seamless departures and arrivals of passengers at the airport.

 Handheld and personal devices

 Fingerprint sensors can be found on mobile devices.
 The fingerprint sensor is used to unlock the device and authorize actions, like money and file transfers, for example.
 It can be used to prevent a device from being used by an unauthorized person.
+It is also used in attendance in number of colleges and universities.

 Present day biometric devices

 Personal signature verification systems

 This is one of the most highly recognised and acceptable biometrics in corporate surroundings.
 This verification has been taken one step further by capturing the signature while taking into account many parameters revolving around this like the pressure applied while signing, the speed of the hand movement and the angle made between the surface and the pen used to make the signature.
 This system also has the ability to learn from users as signature styles vary for the same user.
 Hence by taking a sample of data, this system is able to increase its own accuracy.